guaix-ucm/numina/doc/creation/example.rst

    type of the requirement is :class:`~numina.types.obsresult.ObservationResultType`, representing the result of the observation.
 3. This recipe only produces one result.
-Each product is an object of :class:`~numina.core.dataholders.Product` class.
+Each product is an object of :class:`~numina.core.dataholders.Result` class.
 The type of the product is given by :class:`~numina.core.products.DataFrameType`, representing an image.
 4. Each recipe must provide a `run` method.
 The method has only one argument that collects the values of all inputs declared by the recipe.
 In this case, `rinput` has a member